SourceAFIS for .NET

 The higher it is, the more likely is the match.

-bool matches = score >= threshold;
+double threshold = 40; bool matches = similarity >= threshold;

 Certainty in fingerprint recognition is measured by FMR: false match rate.
 FMR is the frequency with which the system incorrectly recognizes non-matching fingerprints as matching.
 Threshold 40 corresponds to FMR 0.01%.
 Applications can increase the threshold to get exponentially lower FMR at the cost of slightly higher FNMR: false non-match rate.
 In the end, choice of threshold is application-dependent, but 40 is a good starting point.